About Learning Barnsley

 Natalie was offered a scholarship to complete her PhD in a topic of her choice.
 Today, she's in her final year exploring individuals’ experiences whilst working in disaster victim identification.
 She's now employed by Huddersfield University as a tutor in professional policing.
 Natalie's changed her life in 10 years and she’s now opening doors and chasing rainbows.

 Having troubles finding a place to study, Abraham was recommended Northern College by his uncle.
-He's now ecstatic that Oxford didn't work out, as the academic strength Northern College has given him has been outstanding.
+He's now happy that Oxford didn't work out, as the academic strength Northern College has given him has been outstanding.

 Abraham thinks that it's amazing to think how many people’s lives have been and will be changed by this place in Barnsley.
 And he can’t state enough how important Northern College has been for him, which made anything possible.